finos/community/governance/README.md

 ## Project Lifecycle

-Software and standards projects follow the [Project Lifecycle](Project-Lifecycle.md), a useful tool for consumers and contributors to quickly evaluate maturity, activity, and quality.
+Software projects follow the [Project Lifecycle](Software-Projects/Project-Lifecycle.md), a useful tool for consumers and contributors to quickly evaluate maturity, activity, and quality.
 Projects are contributed the "Incubating" state and graduate to "Active" and finally may move to the "Archived" state (from either Incubating or Active) if they are no longer actively developed.

 The FINOS team approves lifecycle transitions following objective criteria detailed for [Incubating](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530363/Incubating#Incubating-IncubatingLifecycleChecklist) and [Active](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530376/Activation#Activation-ActivationLifecycleChecklist) projects.